craigrobertsdev/EBrief/README.md

 ## Licence

-This application is subject to the Creative Commons Licence v1.0 Universal.
+This application is subject to the GNU Public Licence v2.0.